This Magic Kingdom post is sponsored by Mirum, but opinions expressed are my own.

 2. Download The Disney App

 The Disney app is basically the best thing to happen to Disney since I was a kid.
 Humongous Disney maps are no longer – this app has a GPS-enabled map, walking you step-by-step through every Disney park.
 The app displays wait times for attractions, showtimes, character greeting locations and times, restaurants menus and more.
-You can also manager your Disney Resort reservations, tickets and MagicBands.
+You can also manage your Disney Resort reservations, tickets and MagicBands.
 Bonus hack: you can order your food early at the restaurant of your choice to skip the lines and the long wait!
 You’ll receive a text notification when your food is ready.

 3. Take Advantage of Fast Passes